nser77/home/README.md

 Post-Quantum WIREGUARD peer that serve out backend services.

 # VPN and Public IP
-Some VPN actors are also able to use the infrastructure to masquerade their IP (thanks to kernel ip forwarding!).
+Some VPN actors are also able to use the infrastructure to masquerade their IP (thanks kernel ip forwarding!).